 It might be stating the obvious, but your income as a freelance writer depends on the number of hours you put into it.
 For some people, their freelancing career will start as a side hustle to their main or full-time employment.
 This is a great way to earn some additional income or to test the waters before moving into freelancing full-time.

-Despite what you may have heard, being a full-time freelance writer doesn’t mean hanging out in your pyjamas all day, writing a few words on your typewriter while sipping your tea and gazing out over the ocean.
+Despite what you may have heard, being a full-time freelance writer doesn’t mean hanging out in your pyjamas all day, writing a few words on your laptop while sipping your tea and gazing out over the ocean.

-Level of Experience
+Level Of Experience

 Your freelance writing salary will also depend on your level of experience.
 Like any profession, those who have been in the game for longer can charge higher fees for their services.
-Some of the most experienced freelance writers can effectively name their price and charge thousands of pounds for a single project.
+Some of the most experienced freelance writers can effectively name their price and charge thousands of dollars for a single project.

 Once you’ve completed a project, don’t be afraid to ask your client for an honest testimonial.
 You can then use it on your website, LinkedIn profile, or other social media platform to promote your services.
 This is assuming they give you a glowing recommendation, of course!

 Over time, not only do you gain writing experience, but you also build ongoing relationships with clients.
 Perhaps most importantly, you gain a reputation that allows you to charge higher rates and earn more from your freelance writing.

-Type of Writing
+Type Of Writing

 The type of writing you do affects the rates you can charge and how much you can earn as a freelance writer.
 Freelance writing is a broad umbrella term that includes everything from general interest blog posts and detailed academic articles, to email newsletters and product descriptions, and even ghost-written memoirs and industry white papers.
 There are some niches that pay better than others.

 Technical writing can involve time-consuming and labour-intensive projects that usually require some knowledge of the relevant field.
 As a result, writers can charge much more for this type of writing.
 As an example, Alex Wright is a freelance journalist and writer based in the UK.
 His starting rate for a press release is £200, while for a white paper, it’s £500.
 This is much more than your average blog post will cost.